MEstlander/GameStore/REPORT.md

 Link: https://salty-mesa-49148.herokuapp.com/

 You can find the registration link from the account dropdown menu.
 If you register as a developer you can find the register game link from the account menu.
 The rest should be fairly self-explanatory.
+Link currently has debugging as true because we ran into last minute issues

+(Link with debug = false: https://nameless-retreat-59006.herokuapp.com)